Sustainable Energy Resources

 The program is a construction based resource which provides qualified moderate to low-and- income homeowners’ necessary health and safety related home repairs as well as eligible Weatherization Services (air sealing, insulation, some appliance replacement, HVAC system upgrades), Critical Home Repairs (accessibility modifications, repair or replacement of critical home components like roofs and windows), and Minor Home Repairs (exterior paint, porch repair, gutter/soffit/facsia repair).

 Find a Participating Contractor near you and get started with Home Performance ENERGY STAR

 This is the surcharge on your Pepco bill called EmPOWER MD charges.
-These are for programs to include lighting and appliance rebates for homeowners, Home Performance with ENERGY STAR (including home energy assessments and 50% rebates for energy improvements like insulation and air sealing), commercial lighting rebates, and energy efficiency services for industrial facilities
+These programs include lighting and appliance rebates for homeowners, Home Performance with ENERGY STAR (including home energy assessments and 50% rebates for energy improvements like insulation and air sealing), commercial lighting rebates, and energy efficiency services for industrial facilities.

 Maryland’s EmPOWER Program helps low-income households with installation of materials and equipment at no charge.

 The updated Database of State Incentives for Renewables & Efficiency helps homeowners and businesses find incentive programs that can reduce or defray installation or purchase costs of technologies like photovoltaic systems.

 The Maryland Energy Administration manages grants, loans, rebates, and tax incentives designed to help attain Maryland’s goals in energy reduction, renewable energy, climate action, and green jobs.
 Through the programs below, MEA helps Maryland residents, businesses, non-profits, and local governments implement energy efficiency upgrades and install renewable energy systems.

 The Department of Permitting, Inspections, and Enforcement is responsible for coordinating and enforcing standards that control what goes on before, during and after construction.